GoogleCloudPlatform/professional-services-data-validator/README.md

                         Target table name is optional.
                         i.e 'bigquery-public-data.new_york_citibike:citibike_trips'
   --grouped-columns or -gc GROUPED_COLUMNS
+                        Comma separated list of columns for Group By i.e col_a,col_b (Optional) Only used in GroupedColumn validations --primary-keys or -pc PRIMARY_KEYS
-                        Comma separated list of columns to use in Group By i.e col_a,col_b (Optional) Only used in GroupedColumn type validations --count COLUMNS       Comma separated list of columns to use in count or * for all columns --sum COLUMNS         Comma separated list of columns to us in sum or * for all numeric --min COLUMNS         Comma separated list of columns to us in min or * for all numeric --max COLUMNS         Comma separated list of columns to us in max or * for all numeric --avg COLUMNS         Comma separated list of columns to us in avg or * for all numeric --bq-result-handler or -bqrh PROJECT_ID.DATASET.TABLE
+                        Comma separated list of columns to use as primary keys (Optional) Only use in Row validations --count COLUMNS       Comma separated list of columns for count or * for all columns --sum COLUMNS         Comma separated list of columns for sum or * for all numeric --min COLUMNS         Comma separated list of columns for min or * for all numeric --max COLUMNS         Comma separated list of columns for max or * for all numeric --avg COLUMNS         Comma separated list of columns for avg or * for all numeric --bq-result-handler or -bqrh PROJECT_ID.DATASET.TABLE
                         (Optional) BigQuery destination for validation results.
 Defaults to stdout.
                         See: *Validation Reports* section --service-account or -sa PATH_TO_SA_KEY
                         (Optional) Service account to use for BigQuery result handler output.
-  --filters FILE        Path to local file with filter config
+  --filters SOURCE_FILTER:TARGET_FILTER
+                        Colon spearated string values of source and target filters.
+                        If target filter is not provided, the source filter will run on source and target tables.
                         See: *Filters* section
   --config-file or -c CONFIG_FILE
                         YAML Config File Path to be used for storing validations.